P1sec/pycrate/README.md

 When filling an issue, please provide precise and contextual information about your case and the error you potentially encounter:
-- indicate the version (or commit-level) of pycrate your are using, together with the version of Python.
+- indicate the version (or commit-level) of pycrate you are using, together with the version of Python.
 - provide a code snippet that leads to the error you are facing, so that it can be reproduced.
 - provide the eventual stacktrace you are getting from Python
 - provide additional and contextual information as needed (e.g. a specific ASN.1 specification being used...)

 This is the bare minimum if you want to get help.
 And when you consider your issue has been addressed, please close it: "A good issue is a closed one !" as would have said my great grandmother.

 Extending the library